Background

 particleCount

-represents the number of active points used in nested sampling: the more points used, the more accurate the estimate, but the longer the analysis takes.
-ThesubChainLength
+) used in nested sampling: the more points used, the more accurate the marginal likelihood estimates, but the longer the analysis takes.- The

-is necessary to find out which length is most suitable (see FAQ).- change the file names for the trace and tree log to include
+is necessary to find out which length is most suitable (see FAQ).- Change the file names for the trace and tree log to include

 NS